Military dictatorship: Government positions

 The organization of power in a military dictatorship is heavily influenced by the chain of command used in militaries.
-The dictator in a military dictatorship is typically the highest ranking officer among those involved in a coup, and the hierarchical structure of a military lends itself to efficient control in a dictatorship led by military officers.
+In military dictatorships with a single ruler, the dictator is typically the highest ranking officer among those involved in a coup, and the hierarchical structure of a military lends itself to efficient control in a dictatorship led by military officers.
 The military dictator often holds strong control over the regional leaders that they appoint, as they are subject to the dictator's orders under the chain of command.
-Junior officers sometimes take power through a military coup, often when factionalism has broken down the traditional command structure, and most coups led by junior officers defer to senior officers after seizing power.
+Junior officers sometimes take power through a military coup, particularly when factionalism has broken down the traditional command structure, and most coups led by junior officers defer to senior officers after seizing power.

 The inner circle that carries out the dictator's orders in a military dictatorship is made up of other military officers.
 These officers are responsible for representing the forces under their command in the government and maintaining their loyalty to the regime.
 Military dictators are often limited in choosing their inner circle, as they are expected to comply with standard procedure for military promotion.
 As these officers have control over large numbers of soldiers and weapons, dictators have strong incentive to appease them, and they can serve as a constraining force on the dictator.
-In some cases, military officers may be pressured to retire from the military upon taking power, limiting their ability to control military promotions and postings while ruling as dictator.
-The need to consider the wishes of soldiers and officers causes policy in a military dictatorship to heavily favor the military, including increased military spending and other benefits for enlisted members.
+In some cases, military officers may be pressured to retire from the military upon taking power as a check on their ability to control military promotions and postings while ruling as dictator.
+Because of the political influence of soldiers and officers, policy in a military dictatorship heavily favors the military, often through increased military spending and other benefits for enlisted members.

 Civilians are subject to the decisions of military leadership, typically without any role in decision making, and force is used to ensure compliance.
-Civilian presence in the government is sometimes used to create legitimacy, though this varies between regimes.
+Civilian presence in the government is sometimes used to create legitimacy, but this varies between regimes.
 The military may rule through a civilian government, or there may be no civilian presence in the government at all.
 Military dictators may also attempt to shift power toward a civilian or party-controlled government over which they have more personal control.
 A stable civilian bureaucracy is necessary for long term success of a military dictatorship, as military officers often lack the political skills necessary to maintain a government.
-Skilled civilians may be given significant positions in an otherwise military-controlled government, but they are subject to the wishes of the military.
+Civilians with expertise in a given area might be tasked with making political decisions, but this power can be revoked at any time by the military leadership.
 Some military dictatorships appoint representatives that nominally serve as the civilian voice in government, but these individuals are selected by the military without any input from the people.